meganbontrager/meganbontrager.github.io/index.md

 <br>

-**I am recruiting graduate students for September 2022.** If you are interested in joining my lab, please check out the information on the [join](https://meganbontrager.github.io/join/) page and get in touch with me via email!
-I am also very happy to hear from prospective undergraduates and postdocs.
+If you are interested in joining my lab, please check out the information on the [join](https://meganbontrager.github.io/join/) page and get in touch with me via email!